 The middle term, 13x, is a bit of a mess, but we can make sense of it.
-Thinking of FOIL, 13x comes from multiplying the outer terms
+Thinking of distribution, 13x comes from multiplying the outer terms:

 Factoring quadratic polynomials involves a bit of trial and error.
-The more you practice factoring, the less error will be involved, because you'll learn to see which trials will work without having to write down all the steps.
+The more you practice factoring, the less error you'll run into, because you'll learn to see which trials will work without having to write down all the steps.
 It's like trying to teach yourself to play the piano.
-You can bang away randomly at the keys for a while, but eventually you will develop a feel for what notes each key is responsible for and your guesswork will become minimized.
-Hopefully the quadratic polynomials you will be working on are more "Chopsticks" and less "Flight of the Bumblebee."
+You can bang away randomly at the keys for a while, but eventually you'll develop a feel for what note each key is responsible for and your guesswork will become minimized.
+Hopefully the quadratic polynomials you'll be working on are more "Chopsticks" and less "Flight of the Bumblebee."

 Factor the polynomial 3x2 – 2x – 1.

-If the polynomial factors into two binomials, they will be of the form
+If the polynomial factors into two binomials, they'll be of the form:

-where the numbers in the first binomial multiply together to yield 3 and the numbers in the second binomial multiply together to give -1.
-The only possibilities for the first numbers are 3 and 1, since 3 is prime.
-The last numbers must be 1 and -1 in order for their product to be -1.
+We need the first numbers in each binomial to have a product of 3, so that means ac = 3.
+We also need the second numbers in each binomial to have a product of -1, so that means bd = -1.
+The only possibilities for a and c are 3 and 1, since 3 is prime.
+The last numbers b and d must be 1 and -1 in order for their product to be -1.
 With a problem like this, we don't even need to worry about using trial and error.
 It's more like trial and instant success.

 The only question we have left is whether the answer is (3x – 1)(x + 1) or (3x + 1)(x – 1).

 It's tempting to use "eenie-meenie-miney-mo," but resist the urge.
 To determine which binomials are the correct factors, we need to figure out which ones will produce the correct x coefficient of -2.
-When we multiply (3x – 1)(x + 1), the outer and inner terms produce a middle term of
+When we multiply (3x – 1)(x + 1), here's what we get:

 Factor the polynomial -2x2 + 7x – 3.